abhinandan-0401/VectorVaultAI/README.md

 ## Features

 - 🔍 **Semantic Search**: Find documents based on meaning, not just keywords
-- 📄 **Document Management**: Add documents individually with rich metadata
+- 📑 **PDF Processing**: Upload and process PDF files up to 100MB with automatic chunking
-- 📚 **Batch Processing**: Upload multiple documents via CSV or JSON files
+- 🤖 **VaultGPT**: AI-powered chat interface that uses RAG to answer questions based on your documents
-- 🧠 **AI-Powered**: OpenAI embeddings for state-of-the-art semantic understanding
+- 🧠 **OpenAI Integration**: Leverages text-embedding-3-small for embeddings and GPT-4o for RAG
-- 💾 **Persistent Storage**: Local or Google Cloud Storage for vector indices and metadata
+- 💾 **Persistent Storage**: Google Cloud Storage for vector indices, metadata, and PDF files
 - 🌐 **REST API**: Simple HTTP endpoints for integration
-- 🖥️ **Streamlit UI**: User-friendly interface with immediate visual feedback
+- 🖥️ **Streamlit UI**: User-friendly interface with dark mode support
 - 🐳 **Docker Ready**: Containerized deployment for both development and production

 ## Table of Contents